ChrisOlv/DE_steam_review_pipeline_analysis/readme.md

    ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file in the root directory with the following variables:
+   Create a `.env` file in the root directory with the following variables (for new dev purposes only)
    ```plaintext
    MOTHERDUCK_TOKEN=<your_motherduck_token>
    AZURE_OPENAI_ENDPOINT=<your_azure_openai_endpoint>